tidyverse package contains most of what we need

 To use the separate function, we need to give it three arguments:

-2. into, which is a vector of the new column names that the data will be placed into
+measurement) into, which is a vector of the new column names that the data will be placed intosep, which is the character that separates the two pieces of data

 genes_tidy <- genes_long %>%